locationtech/geomesa/docs/tutorials/geomesa-blobstore-exif.rst

 .. figure:: _static/geomesa-blobstore-exif/geoserver-wfs-enable.png
     :alt: GeoServer Workspace Settings View

-This can also be achieved through the GeoServer REST API :doc:`http://docs.geoserver.org/stable/en/user/rest/index.html` which is beyond the scope of this tutorial.
+This can also be achieved through the `GeoServer REST API <http://docs.geoserver.org/stable/en/user/rest/index.html>`__ which is beyond the scope of this tutorial.

 Explaining WFS requests are beyond the scope of this tutorial, however listed below are some links to relevant documentation.
-A detailed description of WFS can be found here :doc:`http://docs.geoserver.org/stable/en/user/services/wfs/reference.html` .
+A detailed description of WFS can be found here `GeoServer WFS reference <http://docs.geoserver.org/stable/en/user/services/wfs/reference.html>`__ .
-Further details on ECQL predicates are listed here: doc:`http://docs.geoserver.org/stable/en/user/filter/ecql_reference.html#filter-ecql-reference` .
+Further details on ECQL predicates are listed here: `GeoServer ECQL reference <http://docs.geoserver.org/stable/en/user/filter/ecql_reference.html#filter-ecql-reference>`__ .

 Request for all features of provided type: